Fiber-optic cable: Hybrid cables

 There are hybrid optical and electrical cables that are used in wireless outdoor Fiber To The Antenna (FTTA) applications.
 In these cables, the optical fibers carry information, and the electrical conductors are used to transmit power.
 These cables can be placed in several environments to serve antennas mounted on poles, towers, and other structures.

 According to Telcordia GR-3173, Generic Requirements for Hybrid Optical and Electrical Cables for Use in Wireless Outdoor Fiber To The Antenna (FTTA) Applications, these hybrid cables have optical fibers, twisted pair/quad elements, coaxial cables or current-carrying electrical conductors under a common outer jacket.
 The power conductors used in these hybrid cables are for directly powering an antenna or for powering tower-mounted electronics exclusively serving an antenna.
 They have a nominal voltage normally less than 60 VDC or 108/120 VAC.
 Other voltages may be present depending on the application and the relevant National Electrical Code (NEC).

-These types of hybrid cables may also be useful in other environments such as Distributed Antenna System (DAS) plants where they will serve antennas in indoor, outdoor, and roof-top locations.
+These types of hybrid cables may also be useful in other environments, such as Distributed Antenna System (DAS) plants, where they will serve antennas in indoor, outdoor, and rooftop locations.
 Considerations such as fire resistance, Nationally Recognized Testing Laboratory (NRTL) Listings, placement in vertical shafts, and other performance-related issues need to be fully addressed for these environments.

 Since the voltage levels and power levels used within these hybrid cables vary, electrical safety codes consider the hybrid cable to be a power cable, which needs to comply with rules on clearance, separation, etc.